Hylog: A Hybrid Approach to Logging Text Production in Non-alphabetic Scripts: System validation

 They used Microsoft Word to produce the Chinese translation and Google Chrome to consult online sources and dictionaries—this reflects typical translator workflows.
 We installed our Hylog plug-ins for Word and Chrome and also recorded screens with Open Broadcaster Software to enable later visual cross-checking.
 Both sessions were conducted on Windows 10 Enterprise LTSC (x64) systems.
 John's computer ran version 22H2 (build 19045.5608) on an Intel Core i7-8700 @ 3.20 GHz with 16 GB RAM, and Jane's ran version 1809 (build 17763.7136) on an AMD Ryzen 3 PRO 3200GE @ 3.30 GHz with 8 GB RAM.
 For logistical reasons, we used Microsoft Pinyin IME even though Sogou Pinyin accounts for most Chinese input ($\approx$80 per cent).
 Microsoft's IME remains common in institutional setups because it comes bundled with Windows, as on all department computers.
 John's system used version 10.0.19041 branch, and Jane's the legacy 10.0.17763 branch.
 We validated the coherence checker, solution finder, and text reconstruction accuracy during the hybridization process (operated by the text log manager) by visually comparing their outputs with a small portion of video-verified data.

 The two logged sessions differed in length, event density, and output size.
-John (L1 Chinese) produced 1,523 recorded events (plus eight excluded due to logging glitches) in a session lasting 37 minutes and 57 seconds.
+For John (L1 Chinese), we logged \begin{rev}3,155 events related to activity on the Word document and within Chrome,\end{rev} in a session lasting 37 minutes and 57 seconds.
 His final Chinese translation contained 430 logograms, forming 280 words (as per the Stanford segmenter), reflecting the typical one-to-two-character composition of Chinese words.
 His mean lag between a keypress event and the logging of the corresponding rendered text was 39,76 ms for Word plug-in and 172,77 ms for Chrome plug-in.
-Jane (L2 Chinese) produced 471 recorded events, with no exclusions, in a session lasting 33 minutes and 17 seconds.
+For Jane (L2 Chinese) we logged \begin{rev}2,566 events (Word and Chrome activity)\end{rev} in a session lasting 33 minutes and 17 seconds.
 Her final translation contained 186 logograms forming 117 words.
 Her mean lag between key presses and the corresponding text being logged by the text logger is 138,39 ms for Word plug-in and 11,12 ms for Chrome plug-in.